ytakefuji/pypi_executable_package/README.md

 <pre>
 1. modify the program (bugcount.py) for update.
 2. version number in setup.py and setup.cfg must be modified
-3. remove all files in dist folder since pypi can only accept new version.
+3. remove all files in dist folder and in build folder since pypi can only accept new version.
 4. run the following commands to generate the necessary files in dist folder.
  $ python setup.py sdist bdist_wheel
- $ python setup.py install
+ $ python setup.py install for testing bugcount execution.
 5. finally upload the new package to pypi.
  $ twine upload dist/*
 </pre>